Children’s Ground has a two-tiered governance structure

 MK Turner OAM

 MK Turner OAM is a respected North Eastern Arrernte (ayerrere ikngerre) Elder, cultural adviser, translator, teacher, social justice champion, artist and author.
 In 1997, she received the Medal of the Order of Australia in recognition of her service to the Aboriginal community of Central Australia, through preserving language and culture, and interpreting.
 MK has fought for the rights of Aboriginal people for over four decades.
 She is dedicated to keeping Arrernte culture, life and language rich and strong.

-Jane Vadiveloo is the founding CEO of Children’s Ground.
-She has a Masters in Forensic Psychology and has a 20-year history leading reform and services provision with communities experiencing extreme disadvantage and trauma.
-She has lived in the Northern Territory for 19 years and has over 30-year connections with Arrernte people in Central Australia.
-In 2000 they founded Akeyulerre, one of the first organisations based on First Nations knowledge systems in traditional healing and wellbeing.
-She has worked with children, families and communities at high risk, establishing strength and justice-based approaches to achieve long term change.
-She has worked with William Tilmouth for 15 years, culminating in the foundation and direction of Children’s Ground.
+Jane Vadiveloo is the founding CEO of Children’s Ground and has a 20-year history leading reform and services provision with communities experiencing extreme disadvantage and trauma.
+She has lived in the Northern Territory for 19 years and has over 30 years of connection to the Arrernte people in Central Australia.
+Jane has worked with children, families and communities at high risk, establishing strength and justice-based approaches to achieve long term change.
 Children’s Ground was created as a 25-year approach to ensure that future generations of children are afforded equity, access and justice to determine their futures – to have quality education, health, social and economic opportunities that privilege their first culture within a global context.
-Jane has consulted to Virgin Unite, the Northern Territory and Federal Governments, and Aboriginal Organisations in the Northern Territory.
-Jane was one of the Westpac Australian Financial Review 100 Women of Influence in 2014.
+In 2014 Jane was listed among the Westpac Australian Financial Review 100 Women of Influence.

 Our Governance Committees